Sunama/ai-neat/README.md

 # Ai::Neat

 This gem is base on [NEAT-JS](https://github.com/ExtensionShoe/NEAT-JS).

-TODO: Delete this and the text above, and describe your gem
+That have the main purpose to convert the code from javascript to ruby.

 ## Installation